ModDota/moddota.github.io/_articles/abilities/lua-item-tutorial.md

 }
 ```

 The last part we must add is link to the script file.
-You should create new \*.lua file somewhere in your scripts\vscripts folder.
+You should create new `*.lua` file somewhere in your `scripts\vscripts` folder.
 You can even create sub-folder for it if you want to be organized.
-Now your 'npc_items_custom.txt' should be something like this.
+Now your `npc_items_custom.txt` should be something like this.

 ```
 "DOTAAbilities"